 Hike Soldier Pass and Brins Mesa Loop

 You can do the loop either clockwise or counter clockwise.
 If you do the loop counter clockwise from Soldier Pass Trailhead, you will see a large sinkhole soon into the trail called Devil’s Kitchen.
 Then you will continue hiking and you will come across the Seven Sacred Pools.
 The small pools look really nice with the surrounding red rocks towering above.
 Soon after you pass the Seven Sacred Pools you will start hiking up the rock until you reach the top of the mesa and meet Brins Mesa Trail.
-Here you will see incredible views of Sedona and the surrounding red rocks.
-Once you reach Brins Mesa Trail you will hike down the rock on this side and then loop back to Soldier Pass Trailhead on Cibola Pass Trail.
+Here you will see breathtaking views of Sedona and the surrounding red rocks.
+After reaching Brins Mesa Trail you will hike down the rock on this side and then loop back to Soldier Pass Trailhead on Cibola Pass Trail.

 Lunch With a View

-Schuerman Mountain Trail to Vista
+Schuerman Mountain Trail to Viewpoint

 Explore Tlaquepaque Arts & Shopping Village

 A weekend in Sedona is not complete without stopping at Tlaquepaque Arts and Shopping Village.
 Here you can find galleries, shops, and restaurants.
 Try Chai at the Chai Spot, and later return for dinner at one of the few restaurants.